kushidesign/kushi/README.md

 ### Using CSS custom properties

-The following sugar is supported for css variables:
+The following sugar is supported for css variables values:

 ```Clojure
 (sx :border-radius--$mycssvarname)